allnulled/javadoc/README.md

 Then, it will format the results (as JSON or Markdown).

 And finally, it will write the results into the specified file (output), or if we do not specify the output, it will print the result by console.

+## 4. Conclusion

+Simple but useful tool that aims to simplify the task of maintaining the documentation of your projects.